Verizon/funnel/docs/quickstart-ops.markdown

   }
 ]
 ````
 This simple structure represents the "buckets" of nodes that one wishes to monitor.
 The expectation is that a given logical bucket (for example, accounts-2.1-us-east) there will be an associated set of nodes that are exposing metrics.
 This bucketing is entirely arbitrary, and you can construct whatever bucket/URL combinations you want, with the one restriction that a given stream can only be connected to a single bucket at any given time (on the basis that connecting over and over to the same machine is a needless drain on resources).
+However, it is fine to send the same URL multiple times.
+In the event that there is an existing connection to that node, the existing connection will be used instead of creating a new one.

 ### Monitoring Server: Mirroring